 Ultimately, I love the challenge of creating desserts that not only promote health but are genuinely yummy, too.
 Additionally, I love the sound of my husband rummaging around in the freezer around 4 p.m. in search of one of these babies.
 Fortunately, he doesn’t have to sneak, and I don’t have to cringe that he is eating something that is not good for him…especially right before dinner.

-Healthy Peanut Butter Cups are made with sprouted oats, almond flour, crunchy peanut butter, maple syrup, vanilla, sea salt, and Lily’s Dark Chocolate Stevia Sweetened Baking Chips.
+Healthy Peanut Butter Cups are made with sprouted oats, almond flour, crunchy peanut butter, maple syrup, vanilla, sea salt, and Guittard Dark Chocolate Baking Chips.
 I know my family is getting the good stuff without feeling they are missing out on a treat.

 Healthy Peanut Butter Cups